mbway/game-jam-2018/docs/problems_with_gdscript.md

     - !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
     - Transform2D.affine_inverse() is the actual operation which performs the inverse
     - I think this is the single most brain-dead decision for gdscript yet.
 No doubt the assumption that there is no scale component is used to create a more efficient inverse implementation, however making this THE DEFAULT behaviour of a method called `inverse' is the stupidest thing I've seen from an API in a while.
 The optimised version of a method with extra assumptions should be the one which has a name like `rigid_inverse` to make the assumption explicit
+- the class_name keyword is supposed to set the class name for the script (obviously) but get_class and is_class do not return the correct values!
+- the value of an exported array value is shared between all instances of the script!!!!!
+    - this is an intentional design decision!
+    - no other types (as far as I can tell, this doesn't even apply to the pooled arrays so it doesn't make sense even if there is a reason behind it)

 # Problems with Godot